shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

     5. You may remove Rest counters from multiple creatures.
 4. Then move onto the next round.

-# Win Condition
+# Ending the Game

-The game ends when all the lands have been claimed.
-The player with the most lands wins the game.
+The game ends when there are no more land cards left to claim.
+If you have the most land cards, you win the game.

-Alternatively, if a player obtains 50% of the lands +1 land, then you may agree to end the game early, declaring them the winner.
+Alternatively, if you claim a majority of the lands at any point in the game, all players may agree to declare you the winner and end the game early.

-Any player can forfeit the game, leaving the game.
-The last player left wins the game.
-When a player forfeits, the land cards they claimed don’t go back into the land deck.
+You may concede at any time, losing the game.
+When you concede the land cards you claimed don’t go back into the land deck.

-When a game ends, redistribute the land cards to the player that owns them.
+When a game ends, you may take back the land cards you own from the land deck and other players’ land piles.

 # Cards